WHAT IS LETTERPRESS?

 Because of the way that the plates are inked and paper is pressed into it, letterpress can have an impression on most papers.
 Our printers are able to control that depth, but here are some things to remember:

-If you do NOT want an impression, please let us know.
-(Fun fact - originally ALL letterpress was assumed to have NO impression, so good for you for keeping historically accurate!)
+- If you do NOT want an impression, please let us know.
+(Fun fact: originally ALL letterpress was assumed to have NO impression.
+So - props for keeping historically accurate!)

 We can "spot impress" specific areas of a design so that one place has more impression than others.
 This may incur an additional set-up cost.